 - Keto Chocolate Cheesecake Brownies combine two of the best desserts of all time into one low-carb delectable treat.

 This Blackberry Coconut Bake can be served as is or you can amp up the deliciousness by topping it with some whipped cream or make my no-cook keto ice cream while it is baking.

 It's served best piping hot when it's a pudding-like consistency you can scoop or straight from the fridge when it's cold and can be cut into slices.
 Now quit reading this and get to baking!

 Once again, my inability to name things in creative ways is evident.
-But once again, I assure you, this Blackberry Coconut Bake is yummy.
+But I assure you, this Blackberry Coconut Cake is yummy.
 Share the link with your friends on Facebook or Pin to make it again soon.